Intrinsic Interleaving Distance for Merge Trees: Background

 where $n$ ranges over $\mathbb{N}$ and $\sum$ ranges over all partitions $0=t_0\leq t_1\leq \ldots \leq t_n=1$ of $[0,1]$.
 The \textbf{intrinsic metric $\hat{d}$ induced by the distance $d$} is

 \end{definition}

+Thus, the induced intrinsic metric on a metric space is the infimum of the lengths of all paths from one point to another.
+It is known that $d$ is always less than or equal to $\hat{d}$.

+A metric space is said to be a \emph{length space} if the original metric $d$ coincides with the intrinsic metric $\hat{d}$.
 Recall that a metric space is said to be a \emph{geodesic space} if any two points in the space can be connected by a curve of length equal to the distance between the two points.
 In this case, the metric is said to be \emph{strictly intrinsic}.
 Note that a geodesic space is necessarily a length space.
-The following theorem provides a sufficient characterization for a complete metric space to be a geodesic space.

-\begin{thm}[{\cite[{Thm.~2.1.16}]{Burago2001}}] Let $X$ be a complete metric space.
-If for any two points $a$ and $b$ from $X$ there exists a midpoint between $a$ and $b$, then $X$ is a geodesic metric space. \end{thm}